Daily High to Daily Low: Is It Safe to Buy Bit Digital Inc. (BTBT)?

-Bit Digital Inc. (NASDAQ:BTBT) went up by 13.07% from its latest closing price compared to the recent 1-year high of $33.00.
-The company’s stock price has collected 112.77% of gains in the last five trading sessions.
-Press Release reported on 07/27/21 that Fireside Chat Between Bit Digital and Marathon Digital Holdings
+Bit Digital Inc. (NASDAQ:BTBT) went up by 10.94% from its latest closing price compared to the recent 1-year high of $33.00.
+The company’s stock price has collected 95.00% of gains in the last five trading sessions.
+Press Release reported on 08/06/21 that Thinking about buying stock in Kaixin Auto, American Airlines, BEST Inc, Bit Digital, or FuelCell Energy?

 Is It Worth Investing in Bit Digital Inc. (NASDAQ :BTBT) Right Now?